-Though it’s difficult to simplify something as complex as the human brain suddenly saying no to 3 extra servings of hash browns, it is worth looking at three of the more common emotional roadblocks—self-doubt, willpower, and anxiety—for some insights into the best ways to embrace mind games as a way to overcome them.
+Though it’s difficult to simplify something as complex as the human brain suddenly saying no to 3 extra servings of hash browns, it is worth looking at three of the more common emotional roadblocks—self-doubt, willpower, and anxiety—for some insights into the best ways to embrace mind games and create new habits as a way to overcome them.

 Markman says the best predictor for whether people engage in healthy behavior change for the long-term is simple: You like what you’re doing.
 But, that doesn’t mean that progress is hiccup-free, and that’s where thinking about thinking can help you during those times.

 Negative self-talk is something that everyone has experienced, and it oftentimes seems innocent...but it's not.
 Self-talk is the little voice inside that casts any shade on your ability to succeed.
 It sounds something like,

 Why on earth would you expect yourself to ditch the cigarettes or stop guzzling 64-ounce sodas?
 You’ve never been able to do it before.
 What makes it different now?
 (Shut up, brain!)

 “You know that something is wrong, know you should lose weight, but you don’t how to do it—that’s frustration, and you’re angry with yourself, and that’s where self-doubt comes in,” Markman says.

 The goal to overcome that voice is “self-efficacy”— or having a high sense of confidence in your ability to succeed.

 How to Fight Self-Doubt: Winning happens with small victories.
 Markman says a principle developed by Russian psychologist Lev Vygotsky called "proximal development" can help.